Hexagenic/hexagenic.github.io/_posts/en/2015-03-29-jekyll-as-a-multilingual-blog.md

 These variables point to the next and previous post relative to the current one, but will unfortunately point to posts of another language  most of time.
-However, the object returned by these also have the `next` and `previous` varaibles.
+However, the object returned by these also have the `next` and `previous` variables.
 Which means you can do `page.next.next.next...` to traverse the array in relation to the current post.

 We can explore forwards or backwards through the post array with a recursive